Urgent and emergency care

 Community pharmacies can have an important role in managing demand for urgent and emergency care services and diverting patients away from A&E. In late November 2013, NHS England worked with PSNC, two LPCs, and representatives from a number of other organisations to collaboratively develop a collection of resources to help local commissioners to make better use of community pharmacies to support healthcare provision during the winter months.
 The documents were updated in November 2014.

 Community Pharmacy – helping provide better quality and resilient urgent care provides a range of suggestions for how local commissioners (CCGs and local NHS England Teams) could make better use of community pharmacies.
 It includes detailed proposals for three services – ‘flu vaccination, emergency supplies of medicines and provision of self-care support for winter ailments – that commissioners could consider using locally.

 Implementation plans and associated template documents have been developed for each of these suggested services, in order to facilitate rapid commissioning where a need is identified locally.
 NHS England and PSNC have also agreed suggested payments to community pharmacies for provision of these three services.

-Prime Minister's Challenge Fund
+The Prime Minister's GP Access Fund

 Role and establishment of urgent and emergency care networks